WVURAIL/dspira/_posts/2020-08-08-ObserveTools.md

 ## 1. Introduction to the ElectroMagnetic Spectrum

-This is an introductory activity to get the students to dig around the internet to fill out information on the full EM Spectrum.
+This introductory activity asks students to research the full electromagnetic spectrum online.

 Click for link to [Intro to the EM Spectrum](https://drive.google.com/file/d/1iS-GHQtLvbfvYz1GLT67Ofp9SjeH1XYB/view?usp=sharing) Student Activity Document